ministryofjustice/developer-playground/README.md

 ### Lock files

-The TPC does not allow `.lock` files in sourcecode.
+The TPC does not allow `.lock` files in source code.
 The reason is a difference in perception and one that is up for debate.

-Imagine our CI environment is ironclad, we have multiple checks firing off in GitHub Actions and every inch of our code is monitored by our **T**est **D**riven **D**evelopment (TDD).
+Imagine our CI environment is ironclad; we have multiple checks firing off in GitHub Actions, and every inch of our code is monitored by our **T**est **D**riven **D**evelopment (TDD).
 In this scenario, why do we deprive ourselves of security updates in package managers?
 Why do we prevent security updates from being installed at the CI stage?

-The short answer is, we shouldn't.
-We should feel safe that our CI checks and TDD will protect and inform us, should security updates impact our applications ability to function.
+The short answer is we shouldn't.
+We should feel safe that our CI checks and TDD will protect and inform us should security updates impact our applications' ability to function.

 For this reason, we DO NOT push `.lock` files to the repository.
-We use TDD to it's fullest and allow security updates to flow, as and when they are provided.
+We use TDD to its fullest and allow security updates to flow as and when they are provided.

 ### Artisan serve

 Laravel comes with a built-in server.
-It's possible therefore to launch an application locally using this, although, this is discouraged.
-However, for completeness, you could use this command to launch a local server:
+It's possible, therefore, to launch an application locally using this, although this is discouraged.
+However, for completeness, you could use this command to establish a local server:

 ```bash
 php artisan serve